openedx-actions/tutor-plugin-build-mfe/README.md

 [![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)](https://www.docker.com/)
 [![Kubernetes](https://img.shields.io/badge/kubernetes-%23326ce5.svg?style=for-the-badge&logo=kubernetes&logoColor=white)](https://kubernetes.io/)

-# tutor-plugin-build-backup
+# tutor-plugin-build-mfe

-Github Action to build a Docker image of the Tutor plugin "Backup & Restore", and upload to an AWS Elastic Container Registry repository.
+Github Action to use Tutor to build a Docker image of Open edX Micro Front-end (MFE) framework, and upload to an AWS Elastic Container Registry repository.

 ## About this plugin

-The "Backup & Restore" plugin is authored by hastexo: [https://github.com/hastexo/tutor-contrib-backup](https://github.com/hastexo/tutor-contrib-backup).
+The "Micro Frontend base plugin for Tutor" plugin is authored by overerhangio: [https://github.com/overhangio/tutor-mfe](https://github.com/overhangio/tutor-mfe).

-This is an experimental plugin for Tutor that provides backup and restore functionality for MySQL, MongoDB, and Caddy services in both local and Kubernetes Tutor deployments.

-In Kubernetes, the plugin runs the backup job as a CronJob by default.
-You can also run the backup job from the command line.
-In both cases the backup tar file is stored in an S3 bucket.
-Then, in a new Kubernetes deployment, you can use the restore command to restore your Open edX environment.
-You can even schedule the restore as a CronJob to periodically download the latest backup and restore your environment.
-This can, for example, be useful if you want to maintain a standby site for disaster recovery purposes.
+This plugin makes it possible to easily add micro frontend (MFE) applications on top of an Open edX platform that runs with Tutor.
+To learn more about MFEs, please check the official Open edX documentation.

+In addition, this plugin comes with a few MFEs which are enabled by default:
+- Account
+- Gradebook
+- Learning
+- Profile

 ## Usage: